-It is used in prophylaxis for iron deficiency in pregnancy and treatment of iron deficiency anaemia.
+It is used in prophylaxis for iron deficiency in pregnancy and treatment of iron deficiency anemia.

-If sedation or general anaesthesia is needed, this medication is used as a precaution to avoid a hypotensive episode.
+If sedation or general anesthesia is needed, this medication is used as a precaution to avoid a hypotensive episode.

 Chlorine can also be used for ferrous sulphate.
 Chlorinated copperas treatment is the common name for this treatment.

 Red vitriol is cobalt (II) sulphate heptahydrate.
 When red vitriol is heated at high temperature, red vitriol gets converted into their oxide form and gives off their water of hydration molecules along with sulphur trioxide which then combines to form sulphuric acid.
+Cobalt sulphate i.e. red vitriol has one atom of cobalt in its structure.
+In the red vitriol, the cobalt atom is present in a +2 state oxidation state.
+Cobalt sulphate is surrounded by the 7 water molecules in red vitriol.
 The red vitriol formula is CoSO4 .
 7H2O.

 Red Vitriol Structure